 How is HER2-positive breast cancer treated?

 Treatment for HER2 positive breast cancer is aimed at blocking the HER2 protein receptor's ability to stimulate cell growth.
 This can be done with targeted therapy, drugs that bind to the HER2 protein receptor, interrupt the cells' ability to receive signals that encourage cells to grow, or that stop cancer cells from dividing and growing.
 These therapies do less damage to normal, healthy cells than chemotherapy.

-In particular, the drugs trastuzumab/pertuzumab and palbociclib have had success in treating women with HER2 positive metastatic breast cancer.
+In particular, the drugs trastuzumab/pertuzumab have had success in treating women with HER2 positive metastatic breast cancer.
 Trastuzumab binds to HER2 receptors on the surface of cancer cells, blocking the cells' ability to receive growth signals.
 It is used in combination with chemotherapy, and for prevention of recurrence post-surgery.
 Pertuzumab works similarly.
-Palbociclib stops the cells from growing and dividing.
 However, there are other targeted therapies available to women with metastatic disease or to women with early-stage HER2 positive disease.